sophiemiddleton/EventDisplayDevelopment/TEveEventDisplay/README.md

 The physics or PID world.

-### NavState and EvtUtils
+### Main Window

-These contian the event navigation.
-It currently does not work as planned.
-This needs to be adapted to the ART world.
+This class sets up the Gui and imports the geometry.
+Here the plotting data functions are currently called.